wilbooorn/prepwork/workflow.md

 normal part of writing code.
 Good resources include Google and Stack Overflow as well as [Piazza][piazza] and [Slack][prep-course-slack].
 Try not to use the solutions as a resource.
-If you find that you're having to peek at them in order to get it, you should go back and review until you can tackle the problems on your own.
+If you find that you're having to peek at them in order to finish the problems, you should go back and review until you can tackle the problems on your own.

 Remember that this isn't a race.
 Your goal is understanding, not rote completion.
 Stay in the _zone_.